 Add seasonings and enjoy.

-Though just as Barney Fife and his badge bumble into the impromptu picnic, the pirated entrée mysteriously disappears in a curious “tabulating irregularity” …courtesy of Mitzy, Mittens, Murphy, and Buttons.
+But just as Barney Fife and his badge bumble into the impromptu picnic, the pirated entrée mysteriously disappears in a curious “tabulating irregularity” courtesy of Mitzy, Mittens, Murphy, and Buttons.

 Yeah, honor among thieves ain’t all it’s cracked up to be.